Austria blocking EU sanctions on Belarus banks

 Austrian banks are now responsible for some 90 percent of interbank loans in Belarus, two EU sources told this website.

-Austria's Raiffeisen Bank, for instance, even has a Belarusian subsidiary called Priorbank, which also loans money directly to regime-owned enterprises.
+Austria's Raiffeisen Bank, for instance, even has a Belarusian subsidiary, called Priorbank, which also loans money directly to regime-owned enterprises.

-When asked if it was worried about its reputation, a Raiffeisen spokeswoman told EUobserver: "We are very concerned about the developments in the country and hope for a peaceful solution".
+When asked if it was worried about its reputation, a Raiffeisen spokeswoman told EUobserver: "We are very concerned about the developments in the country [Belarus] and hope for a peaceful solution".

 "If the EU takes further measures, we hope that they are targeted and don't harm private companies and worsen the economic situation of the civilian population," she added.